MicrosoftDocs/winrt-api/windows.ui.viewmanagement.core/coreinputview_tryshowprimaryview_1925215151.md

 ## -returns

-**true** if the request to show the input pane was accepted; otherwise **false**.
+True, if the request to show the input pane was accepted.
+Otherwise, false.

-If this method is called from an app that is not in foreground, the request is rejected and **false** is returned.
+If this method is called from an app that is not in foreground, the request is rejected and false is returned.

 ## -remarks

+Primary view refers to the [CoreInputViewKind.Keyboard](coreinputviewkind.md#-field-keyboard1), while CoreInputView can be any of the values from [CoreInputViewKind](coreinputviewkind.md).

-If you set [CoreTextEditContext.InputPaneDisplayPolicy](../windows.ui.text.core/coretexteditcontext_inputpanedisplaypolicy.md) to **Manual** in your app, you are responsible for showing and hiding the input pane using TryShowPrimaryView and [TryHidePrimaryView](coreinputview_tryhideprimaryview_908065025.md).
+If you set [CoreTextEditContext.InputPaneDisplayPolicy](../windows.ui.text.core/coretexteditcontext_inputpanedisplaypolicy.md) to **Manual** in your app, you are responsible for showing and hiding the input pane using [TryShowPrimaryView](coreinputview_tryshowprimaryview_1925215151.md) and [TryHidePrimaryView](coreinputview_tryhideprimaryview_908065025.md).

 ## -see-also